-The following is a description of the neighborhood in Highgrove Town Center designated for 100% HHDR development, and the policies specific to the neighborhood:
+The Ffollowing is a description of the neighborhood in Highgrove Town Center designated for 100% HHDR development, and the policies specific to the neighborhood:

 The Center Street - Mt.
 Vernon Street Southeast Neighborhood [Neighborhood 2] contains approximately 20 gross acres (about 18 net acres).
 This neighborhood will be developed entirely as HHDR (Highest Density Residential).
 About half of the neighborhood site currently contains a citrus grove with a single family residence; the remainder of the site is vacant.
 Adjoining land uses include single family residential to the west, across Mt.
 Vernon Avenue, and to the northeast, across Center Street.
 All parcels adjoining the neighborhood site in other directions are currently vacant.
 A proposed park would adjoin the eastern side of this neighborhood.
 A proposed elementary school would be located nearby to the east, adjacent to the park, on the opposite side from this neighborhood.
 A proposed community trail that would connect the neighborhood site with Springbrook Wash is proposed along the western edge of the proposed park where it adjoins the neighborhood.
 The Norton Younglove Community Center, Highgrove Community Park, Highgrove Community Library, and Highgrove Elementary School are all located nearby to the west, and would be accessed from the site via Center Street.
-The Riverside Hunter Park train station, providing commuter access to the Perris Valley Metrolink line, is also located nearby - about two miles southwest of this neighborhood.
+The new Riverside Hunter Park train station, providing commuter access to the new Perris Valley Metrolink line, is also located nearby - about two miles southwest of this neighborhood.

 HAP 5.8 The entire Center Street-Mt.
 Vernon Avenue Southeast Neighborhood shall be developed in accordance with the HHDR land use designation.
 HAP 5.9 Trails, parks, and recreational areas should be included in site development to complement and enhance development in this neighborhood.
 HAP 5.10 To ensure that project edges are compatible with existing and adjacent development, the neighborhood edge areas along Mt.
 Vernon Avenue, and along Center and Spring Streets should be limited to trails, park and recreation areas, single story buildings, limited use of two story buildings, and other low profile uses, as appropriate.

-Mixed-Use Area (MUA) Neighborhood Descriptions and Policies:
+Mixed-Use Area (MUA) Neighborhood Description and Policy:

-The following is a description of the two neighborhoods in Highgrove Town Center designated for Mixed-Use Area (MUA) development, and the policies specific to each neighborhood:
+The Ffollowing is a description of the neighborhood in Highgrove Town Center designated for Mixed-Use Area (MUA) development, and the policies specific to the neighborhood:

-Center Street North Neighborhood [Neighborhood 1]: The Center Street North Neighborhood contains about 20 gross acres (about 17 net acres), and is designated as a Mixed-Use Area, with a 50% HHDR component.
+Center Street-Garfield Avenue Neighborhood [Neighborhood 1]: The Center Street - Garfield Avenue Neighborhood contains about 103 gross acres (about 94 93 net acres), and is designated as a Mixed-Use Area, with a minimum 75% HHDR component.
 The remainder of this MUA may be developed with a balanced, mutually supportive (with the HHDR residential) combination of retail commercial, office, industrial, recreational, and other uses and residential densities.
-This neighborhood is bounded by Center Street on the south, California Avenue (and Union Pacific railroad tracks) on the west, Flynn Street on the north, and an existing single family detached residential neighborhood on the east.
-Center Street, Highgrove's main business corridor and access to I-215 toward the west, and is the community's (and Center Street North Neighborhood's) primary access route to many community facilities to the east, especially Highgrove Elementary School (immediately adjacent to the southeastern corner of the neighborhood, across Center and Garfield Streets), and Highgrove Community Library, Norton Younglove Community Center, and Highgrove Community Park, all of which are located nearby to the east.
+This neighborhood is bounded by California Avenue (and Union Pacific railroad tracks) on the west, Garfield Avenue on the east, Flynn Street on the north, and Springbrook Wash and the City of Riverside on the south.
+It is bisected by Center Street, Highgrove's main business corridor and access to I-215 toward the west, and its access route to many community facilities to the east, especially Highgrove Elementary School (immediately adjacent to the eastern edge of the neighborhood), and Highgrove Community Library, Norton Younglove Community Center, and Highgrove Community Park, all of which are located nearby to the east.